Need ways to speed up a Windows 10 computer for free?

 For your budget and for the environment, it’s better to keep your computer running on a more economical power setting, like the Balanced power setting.
 If you’re looking for a performance boost, however, it can be helpful to set your Windows 10 operating system to run on the High performance setting.
 This setting favors performance but may use more energy.

 To view and change your power settings, use your computer’s search bar to type “power” and click on Power & sleep settings from the results.
 Once you’ve arrived on the Power & sleep panel, click Additional power settings on the far right.
-The standard customized power plans you can choose from include Balanced (recommended), High performance, and Power saver.
+You can choose from standard customized power plans include Balanced (recommended), High performance, and Power saver.

 12. Free up more disk space with the Disk Cleanup utility